dotnet/AspNetCore.Docs/aspnetcore/security/enforcing-ssl.md

   - *launchSettings.json* sets the `sslPort` for IIS Express.

 > [!NOTE]
 > When an app is run behind a reverse proxy (for example, IIS, IIS Express), `IServerAddressesFeature` isn't available.
 The port must be manually configured.
+When the port isn't set, requests aren't redirected.

 The port can be configured by setting the: